-In order to find out how to fix your sand filter, you need to know what the problem is.
+In order to find out why your sand filter blowing sand in pool and how to fix it, you need to know what the problem is.
 Pool filters are responsible for helping to keep the water free from dirt and debris.

 Noticing sand in your pool can be worrying, but most of the time it boils down to one of two problems.

 You also might notice that there is sand coming out of the pool filter when backwashing which will be the result of the same problem.